Cultural competence in healthcare: Patient education

-Patient-Physician communication involves two sides.
-While physicians and other healthcare providers are being encouraged or required to be culturally competent in delivery of quality healthcare, it would be reasonable to encourage patients as well to be culturally sensitive and be aware that not all health care providers are equally competent in cultures.
-When it comes to illness, cultural beliefs and values affect greatly a patient's behavior in seeking healthcare.
-They should try their best to communicate their concerns relating to their beliefs, values and other cultural factors that might affect care and treatment to their physicians and other healthcare providers.
-If effective communication is unlikely achieved, then they should be provided with language assistance and interpretation services.
+Effective patient-physician communication is a two-way exchange.
+While healthcare providers are expected to deliver culturally competent care, patients also play a vital role in building a mutual understanding.
+Illness and health behaviors are deeply influenced by cultural beliefs.
+Patients are encouraged to openly communicate their concerns, beliefs, values and practices that might affect their care and treatment.
+If effective communication is unable to be achieved, then language assistance and interpretation services must be provided.
 Recognizing that patients receive the best care when they work in partnership with doctors, the General Medical Council issued guidance for patients "What to expect from your doctor: a guide for patients" in April 2013.